zeroincombenze/l10n-italy/account_invoice_partner_carrier/readme/DESCRIPTION.rst

-This module adda the Partner Carrier field on account invoice
+This module adds the Partner Carrier field on account invoice